 "Possessive pronouns" is a term that, I think, is best reserved for words that stand instead of a noun (= a pro-noun) rather than in front of one.

 The corresponding pronouns inflect differently: keiner, einer, meiner, ihrer etc. for masculine.
 Keiner ist teurer als meiner!
 "None of them is more expensive than mine!"

-This means that the endings are sensitive to the presence or absence of an article before it.
+Verwandter is a noun that inflects like an adjective, so it's sensitive to the presence or absence of a determiner before it.